cnkeats/Commander/README.md

 Your perks are as follows:
 - Faster non-verbal communication to non-bioiological personel
+- Name yourself
 - Declare rules to your functions (ex.
 "Be polite or I won't obey")

 ------

-# Goals and obstacles
+# Goals, Challenges, and Obstacles

-There are several Missions the group can be assigned:
+There are several **Missions** the group can be assigned:
 - Explore uncharted territory
 - Deliver or Smuggle cargo
 - Fight in the Glactic Fleet

-Ther are several Challenges the group may face:
+There are several **Challenges** the group may face:
 - A Saboteur working as ship personel
 	- Captain who is following illegal secret orders
 	- Engineer who is sabotaging systems in the name of the <ENEMY GROUP NAME>